-This challenging project was built within a courtyard and onto an existing 8-storey building.
-This gave us limited access and egress when constructing the building, with the added complexity of this also being a live education site and adjusting the build process to adhere to companies and the university’s strict COVID-19 procedures.
+This challenging project was built within a courtyard and connecting to an existing 8-storey building.
+This presented considerable logistical constraints with the added complexity of this also being a live education site and adjusting the build process to adhere to companies and the university’s strict COVID-19 procedures.
 Despite the first phase of works being delivered during a Government-enforced national lockdown period, the project was completed on time.

 Foundation / Frame/Envelope

-This involved removal of EPS render to the existing pace building and installation of a new, compliant fire escape stair to the Clephan building, which is linked to the existing Hugh Aston Building.
-The Foundation was built on Continuous Flight Auger (CFA) piles with reinforced ground beams.
-Steel frame construction with metal deck upper floors and beam and block ground floor.
-SFS rendered façade with a single ply roof.
+The project involved removal of EPS render to the existing PACE Building and the installation of a new, compliant fire escape stair to the Clephan Building, which is linked to the existing Hugh Aston Building.
+The foundations consisted of Continuous Flight Auger (CFA) piles with reinforced ground beams to ensure no conflict with the foundations of adjacent buildings.
+The building’s steel frame construction incorporated metal deck upper floors and beam and block ground floor alongside SFS, external walls, a rendered façade, and a single-ply roof.

 Social Value and Environmental